killvxk/continuous-claude/README.md

 ## ⚙️ How it works

-This script runs Claude Code in iterations until multi-step tasks are complete:
+This script automates the entire PR lifecycle—from code changes to merged commits—using Claude Code to drive iterative development:

 - Claude Code runs in a loop based on your prompt
 - All changes are committed to a new branch